nim-lang/website/jekyll/_posts/2017-05-25-faster-command-line-tools-in-nim.md

 ## Benchmarking with multiple runs

-I then decided to run the pogram multiple times, using the `repeat.rb` script from [Kostya's benchmarks project](https://github.com/kostya/benchmarks).
+I then decided to run the program multiple times, using the `repeat.rb` script from [Kostya's benchmarks project](https://github.com/kostya/benchmarks).
 This script also provides the added bonus of providing the peak amount of memory used by each version.
 Here's the results:

 ```
 Python...